liquibase/liquibase/liquibase-dist/src/main/archive/README.txt

 What was Installed
 --------------------------------------------
-The default install location on Windows is "Program Files/liquibase"
+The default install location on Windows is "\Program Files\liquibase"

-The default install location on Mac is "usr/local/opt/liquibase"
+The default install location on Mac is "/usr/local/opt/liquibase"

 The following software was installed:
 	* Liquibase ( http://liquibase.org )